cshuptrine/nyckle-website-new/_posts/2023-11-17-keras-image-classification-vs-nyckel-image-classification-step-by-step-breakdown.md

 stage: false
 featured: true
 headliner: false
-seo_title: Nyckel vs. Keras Image Classification Comparison
+title: Nyckel vs. Keras Image Classification Comparison
-summary: Dive into a comprehensive comparison of Keras and Nyckel for image classification to understand their distinct approaches, strengths, and usability.
-Identify the best fit for your use case based on your requirements and ML expertise.
-seo_description: Explore the differences between Keras and Nyckel for image classification.
+description: Explore the differences between Keras and Nyckel for image classification.
 Identify the best fit for you based on your requirements and ML expertise.
-og_image: /blog/images/keres-image-classification4.png
+image: /blog/images/keres-image-classification4.webp
 ---
 *For this article, we hired [Becca Miller](https://www.linkedin.com/in/becca-miller-96a570b8/), a freelance software developer and technical writer, to compare Keras image classification and Nyckel image classification.
 Becca details her experience with both ML services and shares how you can build the image classifier yourself with either option.*